 Guntown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Guntown is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Guntown who work in sales jobs (15.13%), office and administrative support (8.66%), and management occupations (7.99%).

-As is often the case in a small town, Guntown doesn't have a public transportation system that people use for their commute.
+Guntown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Guntown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.24% of adults 25 and older in the town have at least a bachelor's degree.